 Decay is one of the most common causes for a toothache, according to Drs.
 Pielak and Horwitz.
-Bacteria in plaque produces acids that eat through the outer layer of your teeth, (called the enamel), and eventually reach and inflame the sensitive nerve center of your teeth, the pulp.
+Bacteria in plaque produces acids that eat through the outer layer of your teeth, (called the enamel), and eventually reach and inflame the sensitive nerve center of your teeth, which is called the pulp.

 A severe toothache can prevent you from sleeping, going to work or school, and even eating normal foods.
 Seek tooth pain treatment as soon as possible.
-Regular general dentistry maintenance and checkups, and early treatment of dental cavities, can help you avoid toothaches and serious complications.
+Regular general dentistry maintenance and checkups, as well as early treatment of dental cavities, can help you avoid toothaches and serious complications.

 If you are experiencing persistent tooth pain and the typical toothache remedies have not eliminated the discomfort, call us now at the number above, or fill out the form on this page.